 The future brings new, innovative ways to stay connected with Y members as our community does its best to halt the spread of COVID-19 and combat the growing mental health crisis.

-Feeling part of a community while physically separated from our friends and loved ones can be a big challenge.
+It separated from our friends and loved ones can be a big challenge.
 For Barbara Hascall, being a part of the Y family has made all the difference through a global pandemic.